AyeshaSeemab93/PhoneBook-React-FrontEnd-Code/README.md

 Welcome to the PhoneBook React Application!
 This project is a simple phonebook application developed using Vite.
 The app allows users to add new contacts with names and numbers and filter the displayed contacts.

+### React

+React is a popular JavaScript library for building user interfaces.
+It allows developers to create reusable UI components that efficiently update and render when the data changes.

+### Vite

+Vite is a build tool that aims to provide a faster and more efficient development experience for modern web projects.
+It achieves this by leveraging native ES Module imports during development, resulting in faster startup times.
+Vite is used to scaffold and build the React application in this project.

 ## Project Overview

 - **Project Repository:** [PhoneBook React FrontEnd Code](https://github.com/AyeshaSeemab93/PhoneBook-React-FrontEnd-Code)